developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
+Used to specify length of time (in milliseconds) to display the screen overlay upon successful decode.
+Supported on Android devices with EMDK version 7.2 and later.

 Sets the length of time (in milliseconds) to display the screen overlay upon successful decode.
 The value is specified in the range 0 to 1000 in milliseconds.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.decodeScreenNotificationTime </code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.decodeScreenNotificationTime </code>

 ####Platforms

 * Android
-* Zebra devices only (Symbol Technologies' scanners.)
+* Zebra devices only (scanners on Symbol-branded devices)

 -----